 Post-Handover Payment Plans

-Some developers, especially smaller ones, might offer post-handover Dubai Off-Plan Payment Plans.
+Some developers, especially smaller ones, might offer a post-handover dubai real estate payment plan.
 These plans could be structured as 70/30, where 70% is paid during construction and 30% after handover.

 Larger Developers’ Plans